<

 Boat shuttle available — saves 5 miles total

-Glacier NP has one of the most active grizzly bear populations in the lower 48.
+Glacier planning notes: Glacier NP has one of the most active grizzly bear populations in the lower 48.
 Bear spray is non-optional — carry it accessible, not packed.
-Timed vehicle entry permits for Going-to-the-Sun Road are required May–September and sell out months in advance on recreation.gov.
+Timed vehicle entry permits for Going-to-the-Sun Road are required May-September and sell out months in advance on recreation.gov.

-Angels Landing is one of the most iconic hikes in the USA and one of the most frequently overestimated by first-timers.
+One of the most iconic hikes in the USA and one of the most frequently overestimated by first-timers.
 The final half-mile requires chain-assisted scrambling on an exposed ridge with fatal drop-offs on both sides.
 Multiple fatalities have occurred.
-This is a legitimate intermediate objective — include it here because beginners constantly ask about it and need an honest assessment: not until year two at earliest, and only with solid Class 2 experience.
+A legitimate intermediate objective.

-⚠ Beginner visitors: do Observation Point first, not this
+⚠ Beginner visitors: do Observation Point first, not this.
+Year 2 minimum with solid Class 2 experience.

 Observation Point